Notice of Privacy Practices

 You may change your mind about your authorization or any written permission regarding your highly confidential information by giving or sending a written “revocation statement” to the Privacy Office at the address below.
 The revocation will not apply to the extent that we have already taken action where we relied on your permission.
 You may request access to your medical record file, billing records, and other records used to make decisions about your treatment and payment for your treatment.
 You can review these records and/or ask for copies.
 Under limited circumstances, we may deny you access to a portion of your records.
 If you want to access your records, you may obtain a record request form from the Privacy Office.
 Return the fully completed form to the Privacy Office.
 If you request copies, we will charge you the amount listed on our current rate sheet.
 We will also charge you for our postage costs, if you request that we mail the copies to you.
 For a copy of records, material, or information that cannot routinely be copied on a standard photocopy machine, such as x-ray films or pictures, we may charge for the reasonable cost of the copy.

 You have the right to request that we amend your Protected Health Information maintained in medical record files, billing records, and other records used to make decisions about your treatment and payment for your Treatment.
-If you want to amend your records, you may obtain an amendment request form from the Privacy Office.
-After which, you can return the completed form to the Privacy Office.
+If you want to amend your records, you may obtain an amendment request form from the Privacy Officer (Senior Vice President for Administration).
+After which, you can return the completed form to the Privacy Officer.
 We will comply with your request unless we believe that the information that would be amended is correct and complete or that other circumstances apply.

 You have the right to request an “accounting of disclosures” of your Protected Health Information made for reasons other than treatment, payment, or health care operations, or with your authorization.
 You must make this request in writing to Crotched Mountain.
 The request cannot cover dates for more than a six year period prior to the date on the request.
 We may charge you for the costs of providing the information.